Semantic Cognition Lab

-I am a cognitive neuroscientist investigating how language meaning is encoded in the brain.
-My research uses functional brain imaging (fMRI, MEG), transcranial magnetic stimulation, and behavioral assessment of neurological patients and healthy participants.
-The current focus of my work is the application of semantic modeling and machine learning techniques to investigate how semantic information represented in high-level association areas relates to sensory-motor and affective neural systems.
-This work will help elucidate the representational code for conceptual knowledge, leading to a better understanding of the language and memory deficits caused by neurological disorders.
-It may also lead to advancements in artificial intelligence and brain-machine interface technology.
+Our team investigates how concepts and language meaning are encoded in the brain.
+We use functional brain imaging (fMRI and MEG), transcranial magnetic stimulation, and behavioral assessment of neurological patients and healthy participants.
+A current focus of our work is the application of fMRI, semantic modeling and machine learning techniques to investigate how word meaning is represented in high-level association areas of the cortex and how these representations relate to sensory-motor and affective neural systems.
+The ultimate goal is to elucidate the representational code for conceptual knowledge, leading to advancements in artificial intelligence and brain-machine interface technology, as well as to a deeper understanding of the language and memory deficits caused by neurological disorders.

 Latest publications